abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 #### Interests

-Abhay is primarily interested in next-generation Software Systems supporting AI and Internet applications.
+Abhay is primarily interested in next-generation Software Systems.
 He has successfully designed and built ground-breaking robotics platforms as well invented cutting-edge AI algorithms.

 #### Writing